csteach424/csteach424.github.io/coursework.md

 <a id="assessment2"></a>
 ###### 2. DEV week assessment (30%)

-* begin development of a mobile application
+* begin development of a web application
-  * **not** a responsive website viewed on a mobile device
-* can be platform agnostic or specific targeted OS
-    * eg: Android, iOS...
-    * consider choice, and explain why?
+  * built from scratch
+  * builds upon examples, technology outlined during weeks 1 to 6
-* outline concept, research conducted to date
+* outline research conducted
-* consider applicable design patterns
-* are you using any sensors etc?
-  * how, why?
-* prototyping
-  * demo current prototypes
-  * any working tests or models etc
+* describe data chosen for application
+* show any prototypes, patterns, and designs

 **NB:** DEV week assessment will include the following: